 A WMS connection file (.wms) is created and saved in the project's home folder.
 An item referencing this connection file is added to the project, and the connection appears in the Catalog pane and the catalog view.

 Right-click the WMS service in the Catalog pane to add the service to the current or a new map.
-You can also add the service by dragging and dropping it on the map or Contents pane.
+You can also add the service by dragging it to the map or Contents pane.

 WMS services allow you to add one or more sublayers.
 You can select a group of sublayers by pressing Shift and clicking the first and last sublayer in the group you want to add.
 You can also select nonsequential sublayers by pressing Ctrl and clicking each individual sublayer.
 After selecting the sublayers you want, right-click the selected sublayers and choose to either add them to your current map or to a new map.